juanlatorre/awesome-stars/README.md

 - [VirtusLab-Open-Source/strapi-plugin-comments](https://github.com/VirtusLab-Open-Source/strapi-plugin-comments) - A plugin for Strapi Headless CMS that provides end to end comments feature with their moderation panel, bad words filtering, abuse reporting and more.
 - [gqty-dev/gqty](https://github.com/gqty-dev/gqty) - a GraphQL client built for rapid iteration
 - [CofferHub/react-native-section-alphabet](https://github.com/CofferHub/react-native-section-alphabet) - A simple React Native component that takes an array of data and renders a section with alphabetically sorted data
+- [zoontek/react-native-bootsplash](https://github.com/zoontek/react-native-bootsplash) - 🚀 Show a splash screen during app startup.
+Hide it when you are ready.
 - [software-mansion/react-native-reanimated](https://github.com/software-mansion/react-native-reanimated) - React Native's Animated library reimplemented
 - [alan2207/bulletproof-react](https://github.com/alan2207/bulletproof-react) - 🛡️ ⚛️ A simple, scalable, and powerful architecture for building production ready React applications.
 - [dotansimha/graphql-code-generator](https://github.com/dotansimha/graphql-code-generator) - A tool for generating code based on a GraphQL schema and GraphQL operations (query/mutation/subscription), with flexible support for custom plugins.